There are two Spanish courses available to WELS/ELS 7-8th grade students (Spanish 1A and 1B).

 Spanish 1A will prepare 7th graders to take Spanish 1B in 8th grade or give current 8th graders a head-start to begin Spanish 1 in high school.

 Students that have successfully completed Spanish 1A and 1B should be prepared to take a Spanish 2 course in high school, provided they can demonstrate the level of Spanish proficiency required.
 Any proficiency test to enter Spanish 2 at the high school level would need to be developed and administered by the high school where the student enrolls.
-(The exact procedure or policy to be followed would be up to each individual high school.)
+(The exact procedure or policy to be followed would be up to each high school.)

 Student academic qualifications: Only academically capable students, able to handle an extra course and homework, should be allowed to enroll in the online course.
 It is up to each participating school to carefully pre-screen its students.
-(Schools are not allowed to enroll an entire 7th or 8th-grade class into a course, but only high-achieving students that are fully qualified to handle the rigors of online learning and have a strong interest in learning the language.)
+(Schools are not allowed to enroll an entire 7th or 8th-grade class into a course, but only high-achieving students fully qualified to handle the rigors of online learning and have a strong interest in learning the language.)

 Student online learning qualifications: Online learning requires a greater degree of self-motivation to keep up with class assignments compared to a traditional classroom.
 Students that are diligent in following directions and have good time-management skills are likely to be more successful in the online environment.
 It is up to each school to carefully pre-screen its students before allowing them to enroll in online courses.